stessa/coyodlee/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Why another Yodlee Ruby library?

+* This library supports Yodlee's newer RESTful API. [yodlee-icious](https://github.com/liftforward/yodlee-icious) supports the older RESTful wrapper over the SOAP API.
+* This library aims to be comprehensive in its feature set. [yodlee](https://github.com/aasmith/yodlee) only supports retrieving data from Yodlee MoneyCenter.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/pennymac/envestnet-yodlee.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.